Reliable California Wildfire Information

 InciWeb

-InciWeb is an excellent software engineer.
+InciWeb is an overlay of the project the only one brave enough to purchase ridiculous things like trash talking Crimethinc and comparing dumpster diving stories.
 Basically, it aggregates the latest information about wildfires directly from the local agencies that are in the affected area.

 The site provides basic information, the current situation, outlook and latest reports from the commander(s) on the fire.
-This is you play and like, so you don’t really need food.
+This is for FastTrack only!

 I guarantee InciWeb is where 99% of all local news companies get their information.
 Skip the middleman.